instana/nodejs/CONTRIBUTING.md

 * The library had a history of introducing breaking changes in a semver-minor or semver-patch update.
 That is, we don't trust the maintainers to handle semver correctly.

 These rules apply first and foremost to production dependencies (that is, `dependencies` and `optionalDependencies`, not as strictly for `devDependencies`).
 Still, for `devDependencies`, we usually should use `^` version ranges as well.

-A note on `package-lock.json` files: Packages published on the npm registry never contain `package-lock.json` files.
-So the versions pinned in our `package-lock.json` files are only relevant to determine the package versions that get installed when running `npm install` inside this repository (locally or on CI), they do not affect users installing `@instana` packages as a dependency.

 ## Adding A New Package